-CMB-S4 comprises a joint DOE/NSF project and a scientific collaboration.
+CMB-S4 comprises a scientific collaboration and a joint DOE/NSF construction project and operations program.

 If you would like a speaker from CMB-S4 for a conference, colloquium, or other event please contact the Speakers Bureau at [email protected].

 Technical working groups, coordinated by the corresponding subsystem L2 lead, are joint project/collaboration activities for designing, developing, and deploying their subsystem deliverables.

 Analysis working groups, coordinated by conveners appointed by the collaboration spokespeople, are collaboration activities for developing the analysis pipelines to derive the science results and deploying them to ensure that the experiment design meets the scientific requirements.

 To apply for membership of the CMB-S4 collaboration please submit an application form.